-4. Set this newly created VDI file as the first virtual hard disk of the new VM:
+5. Set this newly created VDI file as the first virtual hard disk of the new VM:

-'''

-VBoxManage modifyvm "Windows XP" --hda "WinXP.vdi"
+''' VBoxManage storageattach "Windows XP" --storagectl "IDE Controller" --port 0 --device 0 --type hdd --medium "WinXP.vdi" '''

-'''

-5. Register the ISO file that contains the operating system installation that you want to install later:
+6. Register the ISO file that contains the operating system installation that you want to install later: